Close

 MINES

-Government of Odisha had granted of mining lease for chromite over a land of 35.60 hects in Sukinda Valley, Jajpur District for 50 years vide Government proceeding No 298 /SM dated 09.01.2017 under Section 10A(2)(c) of the Mines and Minerals (Development and Regulations) (MMDR) Amendment Act, 2015 read with Rule 8(2) of Minerals Concession Rules (MCR), 2016 to the company and asked to furnish the performance security in form of Bank Guarantee and also to sign the Mines Development and Production Agreement (MDPA) followed by execution of the lease deed and registration thereof on or before 11.01.2017 as required under rule 8(4) of the MCR, 2016.
+Government of Odisha had granted of mining lease for chromite over a land of 35.60 hects in Sukinda Valley, Jajpur District for 50 years vide Government proceeding No 298 /SM dated 09.01.2017 under Section 10A(2)(c) of the Mines and Minerals (Development and Regulations) (MMDR) Amendment Act, 2015 read with Rule 8(2) of Minerals Concession Rules (MCR), 2016 to the company and asked to furnish the performance security in form of Bank Guarantee and also to sign the Mines Development and Production Agreement (MDPA) followed by execution of the lease deed and registration thereof on or before 11.01.2017 as required under rule 8(4) ofthe MCR, 2016.

-For the delay in the execution of the lease under the MMDR Amendment Act, 2015 and the Rules under the MCR, 2016, the company moved Hon’ble Orissa High Court and the Hon’ble Orissa High Court vide its Judgment dated 24.04.2018 has directed State Government to execute and register the Lease deed within 2 months’ time from date of the Judgment.
+company moved Hon'ble Orissa High Court and the Hon'ble Orissa High Court vide its Judgment dated 24.04.2018 has directed State Government to execute and register the Lease deed within 2 months' time from date ofthe Judgment.

-State Government didn't adhere with the direction of the Hon’ble Orissa High Court.
-Therefore, the Company again approached the Hon’ble High Court and filed a contempt Petition.
-The same was heard by the Hon’ble High Court on 25.01.2019 and the Court admitted the same and issued notices to the opposite parties (State of Orissa &Ors.).
+State Government didn't adhere with the direction ofthe Hon'ble Orissa High Court.
+Therefore, the Company again approached the Hon'ble High Court and filed a contempt Petition.
+The same was heard by the Hon'ble High Court on 25.01.2019 and the Court admitted the same and issued notices to the opposite parties (State of Orissa &Ors.).

 In the meantime, on 19.02.2019, the State of Odisha filed SLP in the Supreme Court of India against the judgment / order dated 24.04.2018 passed by the Hon'ble High Court of Orissa praying for quashing of the order and to stay of the operation of the said order.

-"Delay condoned.
-Issue notice.
+"Delay condoned, Issue Notice.
 In the meantime, the operation of the impugned order passed by the High Court shall remain stayed."

 The matter was listed for hearing before the Registrar Court on 28.01.2020.
 Pursuant to the direction of the Registrar all the Affidavits and Counter Affidavits were filed by all the concerned parties, except Resp.
 No.4/ MoEF.